mono/website/docs/about-mono/languages/csharp.md

 #### Running MCS

-MCS is written in C\# and uses heavily the .NET APIs (in particular it uses System.Reflection and System.Reflection.Emit).
+MCS is written in C\# and uses heavily the .NET APIs.
 MCS runs on Linux with the Mono runtime and on Windows with both the .NET runtime and the Mono runtime.

 #### Reporting Bugs